Hushoffice

 Don’t expect yourself to focus hard for 7+ hours straight after being away.
 Hit work in sprints in the hushWork.sit&stand private pod, taking frequent breaks.

-As a rule, it’s best to get reacquainted with old tasks before taking on new ones.
+As a rule, it’s better to brush up on older tasks before diving into new ones.

-Limit yourself to 3 true priorities per day.
+Limit yourself to three key tasks per day.

 The contemporary lounge chair for offices A11 Hushoffice